Ernanm280/Azure-network-protocols/README.md

 <br>
 <br>

-- After finishing observing the traffic, I typed `exit` and pressed Enter to close the `SSH` connection
+After finishing observing the traffic, I typed `exit` and pressed Enter to close the `SSH` connection.

 ---

 **4. Observing DHCP Traffic**

-- On the Windows 10 VM, I returned to Wireshark and applied a `DHCP` filter to display only DHCP-related traffic
+On the Windows 10 VM, I returned to Wireshark and applied a `DHCP` filter to display only DHCP-related traffic

 <img width="960" height="682" alt="Screenshot 2026-02-24 204137" src="https://github.com/user-attachments/assets/5dad524f-8a8f-469f-b5ed-71913330f7e6" />

 <br>
 <br>

-- After setting the filter, I opened **Windows PowerShell** within the Windows 10 VM and entered the command `ipconfig /renew` to request a new IP address from the DHCP server
-- While the command was running, `DHCP` traffic appeared in Wireshark (The capture showed the exchange between the client and the DHCP server during the IP assignment process)
+After setting the filter, I opened **Windows PowerShell** within the Windows 10 VM and entered the command `ipconfig /renew` to request a new IP address from the DHCP server.
+While the command was running, `DHCP` traffic appeared in Wireshark (The capture showed the exchange between the client and the DHCP server during the IP assignment process).

 > [!NOTE]
 > DHCP dynamically assigns IP addresses and network configuration settings, enabling devices to join a network without manual configuration.